Paklock/HackRF1/Compile-firmware.md

 There are severals ways to compile the firmware.
-As the traditional way, check the original [Building from Source](https://github.com/furrtek/portapack-havoc/wiki/Building-from-source) document, however, Docker is recommended because it provides a very clean way to compile the firmware.
+As the traditional way, check the original [Building from Source](https://github.com/furrtek/portapack-havoc/wiki/Building-from-source) document, however, Docker is recommended because it provides a very clean way to go from source to a `.bin` file.

 # Using Docker Hub and Kitematic